appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/self-hosted-runner/configure-runner/custom-certificates.md

 Please exit from the current terminal session and start a new one for changes to take effect.
 :::

-## Adding Certificates Manually
+### Adding Certificates Manually

 In situations where automatic root certificate detection may not work, the bash script provides a user-friendly manual trust method.

-Users can supply the root certificate themselves to the `install_cert.sh` script.
+Users can supply the root certificates themselves locally to the tool and import them.

-Once imported, your system and some programming languages will trust the certificate, ensuring secure connections to the server.
+Once imported, the operating system and other tools listed above will trust the certificate, ensuring secure connections to the server, just like getting them from a URL.

-If the `install_cert.sh` can't auto-detect the root CA, follow the steps below:
+If `install_cert.sh` can't auto-detect the root CA from URL, follow the steps below to import it from disk:

-- Get your organization's root CA and copy it.
+- Get your organization's root CA and copy its content.

-- Go to the `appcircle-runner` and `scripts` directory.
+- Go to the `scripts` directory, which is in the `appcircle-runner` directory.

-- Create a file named `rootca.crt` and paste the rootca inside it.
+- Create a file named `rootca.crt` and paste the root CA content inside it.

 ```bash
 vi rootca.crt
 ```

-- To use the `install_cert.sh` in manual mode, you should provide the root CA and a url to test the connection.
+- To use the `install_cert.sh` in manual mode, you should provide the root CA and a URL to test the connection.

 ```bash
 ./install_cert.sh <path to the CA cert> <url to test connection>
 ```

-- For example, if you saved the root CA in the `rootca.crt` file and want to test the connection to the Appcircle server, see the example below:
+For example, if you saved the root CA in the `rootca.crt` file and want to test the connection to the Appcircle server, see the example below:

 ```bash
 ./install_cert.sh rootca.crt api.appcircle.spacetech.com
 ```

-- After the script completes successfully, the root certificate will be trusted in your system.
+After the script completes successfully, the certificate will be trusted in your system.